wildonion/gem/README.md

 ## 🚧 WIP

+* complete the **CPI** call from ticket program to whitelist after successful reservation.

 * `ed25519` keypair for server verification like ssh, updating app and time hash based locking api using `argon2`, `rust-crypto`, `noise`, `ring` and `ed25519-dalek` tools, also see the one inside the [payma](https://github.com/wildonion/payma) repo.

 * handle different versions of [hyper](https://hyper.rs/) in `main.rs` using its env var.